PruningRAG: Multi-Source Knowledge Pruning for RAG

 Benchmark Evaluation of RAG

-Table 1: Comparative analysis of RAG performance across different external knowledge configurations.
+Table 1: Comparative analysis of RAG performance across different external knowledge.

 External Knowledge Method Acc.
 Halluc.
 Miss.
 Score